kixelated/moq-rs/README.md

 ## TLS
 Unfortunately, QUIC mandates TLS and makes local development difficult.

 If you have a valid certificate you can use it instead of self-signing.
-The go binaries take a `-cert` and `-key` argument.
+The go binaries take a `-tls-cert` and `-tls-key` argument.
 Skip the remaining steps in this section and use your hostname instead of `localhost.warp.demo`.

 ### Self-Sign
 Generate a self-signed certificate for local testing: